 When any chain stitch machine makes chains, they are formed on the underside of the garment.

 As an embroidery stitch, the chain stitch is also used to create decorative designs on the necklines of garments.
+No need for a specialized embroidery machine.

 Most machines for home use are never for a single purpose and this one is no different.